Born: 21 August 1930

 Best known as: Sister to Queen Elizabeth II

-Extra credit: According to her BBC obituary, Margaret was "the first royal to divorce since Henry VIII"...
-In her 1955 statement on Townsend, Margaret said in part: "I would like it to be known that I have decided not to marry Group Captain Peter Townsend...
-Mindful of the Church's teaching that marriage is indissoluble and conscious of my duty to the Commonwealth, I have resolved to put these considerations above all others"...
-She died less than two months before her mother, Elizabeth the Queen Mother.
+According to her BBC obituary, Princess Margaret was “the first royal to divorce since Henry VIII“… In her 1955 statement on Peter Townsend, Princess Margaret said in part: “I would like it to be known that I have decided not to marry Group Captain Peter Townsend… Mindful of the Church’s teaching that marriage is indissoluble and conscious of my duty to the Commonwealth, I have resolved to put these considerations above all others”… She died less than two months before the death of her mother, Elizabeth the Queen Mother.